-Information for patients was available in the patient's information brochure web site and displayed in the waiting areas.
+Information for patients was available in the patient's information brochure and displayed in the waiting areas.
 This included how to make a complaint, how complaints would be dealt with.

-The practice manager was the lead on complaints and staff confirmed that they raised any patient comments or concerns with the practice manager immediately to ensure responses were made in a timely manner.
+Staff told us they raised any patient comments or concerns with the practice manager immediately to ensure responses were made in a timely manner.

-The practice had received two complaints in the last twelve months.
-We saw that any compliments or concerns were discussed at the team meetings to improve the service and enable staff learning.
+The practice had received one complaint in the last twelve months.
+We saw this had been responded to appropriately and timely.
+We saw that any compliments, concerns or complaints were discussed at the team meetings to improve the service and enable staff learning.